 R2.
 Individualized Opportunities, Projects, and Activities

 Centers must use the results of formal and informal assessments of the Career Success Standards conducted in the Career Preparation Period (CPP) to provide each new student with a personal and individualized plan for meeting all eight Standards.
-The individualized plan must be included in the student’s Personal Career Development Plan (PCDP) and must include, at a minimum:
+The individualized plan must be addressed in the initial student evaluation and uploaded into the Center Information System (CIS) e-Folder, and must include, at a minimum:

 a.
 An overview of the Standards the student does and does not meet